You are a foreigner and wish to settle in France but the tax system in France seems complex to you?

 - Undeveloped buildings

-- The buildings or parts of buildings represented are part of the shares of co-ownership real estate companies.
+- The buildings or parts of buildings represented as part of the shares of co-ownership real estate companies.

-- Certain investments are considered to be real estate that must be reported to the IFI, in particular:
+- Some investments are considered to be real estate that must be reported to the IFI, in particular:

-– The shares and shares of companies if you hold at least 10% of the company’s capital
+– The shares and dividends of companies if you hold at least 10% of the company’s capital

-– Property and real estate rights transferred in trust or placed in a trust
+– Property and real estate rights transferred or placed in a trust

 When you are domiciled for tax purposes in France, all property, real estate law, company shares or shares in real estate partnerships held in France and abroad are included in the IFI.